thalerjonathan/rust-ddd/README.md

 ## [Day 4](reports/day4/README.md)

-Continued and finishedbootstrapping the UI with Leptos.
+Continued and finished bootstrapping the UI with Leptos.